huukhoa1412/Moonbix_bot/README.md

 # moonbix-zbot
 Moonbix Z-Bot is a Python bot for automated farming actions on platforms.

-## Start Here with Your Referral Link
+## 🌟 Start Here with Your Referral Link
-If you're new to Binance, join using this referral link to get started and take advantage of exclusive bonuses.
+If you're new to Binance, join using this [referral link](https://t.me/Binance_Moonbix_bot/start?startApp=ref_5304602822&startapp=ref_5304602822&utm_medium=web_share_copy) to get started and take advantage of exclusive bonuses.
 ## Features
 - Automated farming actions.
 - Supports proxy servers for requests.